gabemdelc/Relativistic_dynamics/README.md

 Relativistic dynamics describes the behavior of matter and energy under the principles of special and general relativity.
 This project investigates how cosmic acceleration can be understood as a result of the mass-energy-temperature cycle, without invoking exotic dark energy.

+📌 Final Conclusion

+THIS WORK NOT ONLY PROVIDES A MATHEMATICALLY ROBUST ALTERNATIVE TO DARK ENERGY BUT ALSO PROPOSES A NEW WAY OF UNDERSTANDING THE EXPANSION OF THE UNIVERSE.
+IF FUTURE STUDIES CONFIRM THIS HYPOTHESIS, IT COULD REPRESENT A PARADIGM SHIFT IN MODERN COSMOLOGY, SUGGESTING THAT THE UNIVERSE'S ACCELERATED GROWTH IS MERELY A MANIFESTATION OF THE EVOLUTION OF MATTER AND ENERGY WITHIN THE FRAMEWORK OF RELATIVITY, WITHOUT THE NEED TO INVOKE UNKNOWN FORCES OR COMPONENTS.

 🔹 Standard Lambda Cold Dark Matter (ΛCDM) Model

     The conventional ΛCDM model assumes that dark energy acts as a cosmological constant, driving the accelerated expansion.